Module Contents

 Returns:

-A Sphere object representing the sphere shield.
+A display object representing the shield.

 Return type: